adamplesca/adamplesca/README.md

 # Hi there! 👋

-My name is **Adam**, and I'm a passionate and hardworking **3rd-year Computer Science** student at the **National College of Ireland**.
+My name is **Adam**.
+I'm a passionate and hardworking **3rd-year Computer Science** student at the **National College of Ireland**.
 I have a deep love for technology and coding, and I'm constantly pushing myself to learn and grow in this ever-evolving field.

 ### Languages I Can Use *(starting from strongest -> weakest)*
 | Java | HTML | CSS | JavaScript | MySQL |